Top 10 Attractions in Tbilisi

 8. Tbilisi Sulfur Baths

 Known since Tbilisi's founding, the warm sulfur springs might have even inspired the city's name, which means "warm."
-The iconic bathhouses we see today were built in the 17th-18th centuries and became a hit among famous visitors like Dumas and Pushkin, contributing significantly to the list of Tbilisi attractions.
+The iconic bathhouses we see today were built in the 17th-18th centuries and became a hit among famous visitors like Dumas and Pushkin, contributing significantly to the list of TOP 10 attractions in Tbilisi.
 Owning one of these baths was once a status symbol among the elite.

 Each bath has its own character, with unique facades and interiors, making them standout Tbilisi attractions.
 The Orbeliani Bath, or the Blue Bath, is famed for its vibrant tile work, while the oldest, the Irakli Bath, has its own story.
 Still in use today, these baths draw locals and tourists alike for a dip in their healing waters.